DHS expands COVID-19 booster recommendations to include Moderna and Johnson & Johnson

 Wisconsin residents with increased risk of exposure or transmission of COVID-19 can now receive Moderna and Johnson & Johnson booster doses in the state, the Wisconsin Department of Health Services announced Friday.

-The health department's recommendation follows new guidance from the Centers for Disease Control and Prevention that also allows individuals to get a booster dose from a different company than was provided in their initial vaccine trial.
+The health department’s recommendation follows new guidance from the Centers for Disease Control and Prevention that also allows individuals to get a booster dose from a different company than was provided in their initial vaccination.

 Dr. Ryan Westergaard, chief medical officer with DHS, said the new guidance does not recommend that individuals seek out a booster dose from a different company than the one that provided their initial vaccine, but does allow for the “mixing and matching” of doses.